 5) Don’t let leaks happen to you.
 Well this is good for pumping and non-pumping mamas.
 Leaks happen, especially if you have pumped and are bottle feeding a baby one day and go longer between feedings.
 Make sure you have nursing pads to avoid any unnecessary embarrassing moments.
 I love the Munchkin LATCH Miracle Nursing Pads.
 I’ve tried a lot of nursing pads and these are by far the thinest and most discreet ones to wear.
 They also manage to be super absorbent and keep you dry, which is really important for both your comfort and preventing Thrush.

-You can find Munchkin LATCH bottles at Walmart – if you are currently a breastfeeding mom or expecting to be one soon I highly recommend giving them a try.
 Are you or have you been a breastfeeding mama?
 What did you do when it came to pumping and bottle feeding?
 Any other tips I should have included?

 This post is sponsored by Collectively and Munchkin.